Quitch/Queller-AI/README.md

 #### WONTFIX

 - Ignores the unit preferences of AI personalities
-- Will build a late bot factory on land maps when it shouldn't
 - Will use fabbers to construct factories when the commander should really do it

 #### CANTFIX